auryreyes/virtual-private-networks/README.md

 Back within your VM, download the Proton VPN client
 - Login to the VPN and choose a VPN server in yet another country (such as Japan)
-- Browse to [WhatsMyIPAdress](https://whatismyipaddress.com/) and take note of the IP Address and where it’s located.
+- Visit [WhatsMyIPAdress](https://whatismyipaddress.com/) and take note of the IP Address and where it’s located.
 Should have a different IP address and location.

 <p>
 <img src="https://i.imgur.com/cAe73Tf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>